slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The world is a tragedy to those who feel, but a comedy to those who think."
 -- Horace Walpole*

-> *"I miss being the age when I thought I would have my shit together by the time I was the age I am now."
+> *"I miss being the age when I thought I would have my shit together by the time I was the age I am now." (...)
--- Unknown*

-> *"Sex, like pizza, when it’s good is good.
-When it’s bad it gets in your shirt."
+"Sex, like pizza, when it’s good is good.
+When it’s bad it gets in your shirt." (...)
--- Unknown*

-> *"There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
+"There’s a great joke about an automated car plant in Japan, where the machines work in the dark and there are only two living things authorized to be on the factory floor – a man and a dog.
 What’s the man there for?
 His job is to feed the dog.
 What’s the dog for?
-The dog keeps the man from touching any of the machines."
+The dog keeps the man from touching any of the machines." (...)
+"Society: Be yourself.
+Society: Not like that."
 -- Unknown*

 > *"I couldn’t be a doctor... it doesn’t change the world enough and you don’t actually earn that much."